SAMMISolutions/docs/doc_posts/_components/deck-app.md

 #### SwitchDeckNext / SwitchDeckPrevious

 SAMMI Core is instructing the Deck App to navigate to the next or previous deck in the enabled deck list.
+These are sent by the `Deck App: Switch Deck` command when `Next Deck` or `Previous Deck` is selected.

 ```json
 { "eventType": "SwitchDeckNext",     "eventData": { "panelName": "My Deck App" } }